Calcium Buildup in Toilet: Why Does It Happen and How Can It Be Removed?

 Cleaning with Vinegar or Other Acids

-To clean calcium buildup out of your toilet, use vinegar or another acidic cleaner.
+Use vinegar or another acidic cleaner to clean calcium buildup from your toilet.
 The acid will break down the mineral deposits so you can brush them away.
 Be sure to take the necessary safety precautions when working with cleaners.
 Wear gloves and eyewear and open windows for ventilation.

 Cleaning the Toilet Bowl